SAY YES TO METRO

 Aviation Maintenance Technicians are essential to keeping our rotors turning.
-Technicans must have a current FAA Airframe and Power Plant Mechanic Certificate and at least three years of experience working with turbine-powered rotor or fixed wing.
+Technicians must have a current FAA Airframe and Power Plant Mechanic Certificate and at least three years of experience working with turbine-powered rotor or fixed wing.
 Inspection Authorization and Part 135 field experience is a plus.

 Operational Control Specialists